-AIO has provided nutritious food and heating assistance to Knox access to AIO's programs are more critical than ever as food insecurity in Knox County is projected to continue to increase.
+AIO has provided nutritious food and heating assistance to Knox County families.
+Funding and access to AIO's programs are more critical than ever as food insecurity in Knox County is projected to continue to increase.
 Knox County currently has the 4th highest food insecurity rate in the state.
 Child food insecurity is estimated at 28%.
 During the past year, AIO has supported